H1B Visa Extensions and Renewals

 What if we terminate an H1B Visa employee before the end of their visa?

-If you terminate your H1B visa employee before the end of the time period for which you have sponsored them, you are liable for the reasonable costs of their return transportation to their home country.
-You are not responsible for the costs of their return transportation if the employee voluntarily resigns from their position.
+Suppose you terminate your H1B visa employee before the end of the period you have sponsored them.
+In that case, you are liable for the reasonable costs of their return transportation to their home country.
+You are not responsible for their return transportation costs if the employee voluntarily resigns from their position.

 H1B Visa Extension and Renewal Standard of Proof

 Do not underestimate the H1B Visa extension or renewal process.
 Just because USCIS approved H1B visa status for an employee in the past does not guarantee approval in the future.
-The same attention to detail and due diligence applied to a new H1B visa petition must also be applied to a petition for an H1B visa extension or renewal.
+The same attention to detail and due diligence applied to a new H1B visa petition must also be used in a petition for an H1B visa extension or renewal.

 We Can Help!